-When you are in Weiner - Fisher, you'll notice that it is more blue-collar than most other communities in America.
-50.41% of Weiner - Fisher’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Weiner - Fisher is generally considered to be a blue-collar town.
+50.41% of the Weiner - Fisher workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Weiner - Fisher is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Weiner - Fisher who work in office and administrative support (13.79%), sales jobs (11.33%), and farm management occupations (10.34%).

 Being a small town, Weiner - Fisher does not have a public transit system used by locals to get to and from work.

-The citizens of Weiner - Fisher are slightly less educated than the national average of 21.84% for the average city or town: 16.82% of adults in Weiner - Fisher have a bachelor's degree or advanced degree
+The percentage of adults in Weiner - Fisher with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.82% of adults in Weiner - Fisher have a bachelor's degree or advanced degree.

 The per capita income in Weiner - Fisher in 2022 was $25,125, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,500 for a family of four.
 However, Weiner - Fisher contains both very wealthy and poor people as well.